 Roots should be taken in the dormant period after the first year or in early spring the next year.
 Only take 1/3 of your crop for roots so the rest can go to seed.
 Roots can also be harvested after the plant has seeded, but they are not as tender and are more difficult to dig up.

 Shoots should be harvested when they are still young and tender in the early part of the plant's second year.
 Do not harvest more than 1/3 of your crop so you can ensure the plants can self-seed.

 Wait until fruits turn beige to harvest and then trim off clumps of seeds so they land in a paper bag and can be separated from the stems on your table inside.

 Common Pests and Other Problems for Angelica

 Overall, angelica is a healthy plant that is susceptible to few pests and diseases.
 In fact, the main problem people encounter when growing the angelica herb is aphid infestation.
 This may cause leaves to wilt and the entire plant to become stunted.
 Aphids may also leave behind a sticky residue that can cause mold growth on the leaves.
-Aphids can easily be killed off with the application of insecticidal soap, by adding diatomaceous earth to the soil or by releasing predatory insects such as ladybugs into the garden.
+The best way to get rid of aphids is to dislodge them from your plants with a stream of water.

 Leaf miners are another insect that may damage your angelica.
 They eat through the foliage when in their larval stage, leaving spots or squiggly lines on the leaves.
-To eliminate these pests, apply neem oil to the leaves or put out sticky traps.
+To eliminate these pests, apply neem oil to the leaves following all label recommendations.